The Devil and God Are Raging Inside Me: Critical reception

 The Devil and God are Raging Inside Me received critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 17 reviews.
 Critics emphasized the album's artistic leap in songwriting from the band's previous records.

-In a positive review, Piero Scaruffi praised how "[t]he sonic quality is worthy of Pink Floyd, and guitarist Accardi especially shines as an atmospheric soundpainter...
-Few bands have changed so dramatically in the course of just three albums."
+NME wrote, "This album deals in dense, melodic post-rock in thrall to Pixies and My Bloody Valentine, raging between devilish scuzzcore and godlike softness."
+Alternative Press famously declared "America finally gets their own Radiohead" and described the album as "the sound of four men hitting absolute rock bottom and desperately trying to rescue themselves through any means necessary", ultimately concluding that "Simply put, Brand New have no peers."
+AllMusic praised how "textural and sonic layers unfold at every turn – punching drums and trembling guitars here, aching vocals and subtle touches of string there... it's almost ridiculous to think that the band cut its teeth with poppy anthems."

+The Los Angeles Times said that the album "conjured up Radiohead crossed with Nirvana", while The New York Times said that the "angry tangles of guitar and opaque lyrics of spiritual crisis" sounded like "a cross between Pink Floyd and Nirvana."
+Spin noted that "the mall-ready hooks and occasional stabs at acoustic pop on Deja Entendu have been replaced by the sort of Radiohead-indebted bombast that begs to be played at lease-breaking volumes", concluding that "Brand New no longer sound like a wounded emo band."
+Ben Sisario of Blender hailed Lacey's ability to "lead a bipolar odyssey of blood and guts and desperate prayer, and at the end of his worries lies the ultimate fear: that God doesn’t care."
+Andrew Blackie of PopMatters called it "certainly more mature, putting breakup and self-infliction clichés, thankfully, behind them", specifically praising the build of "Limousine" from "acoustic vocal accompaniment à la Elliott Smith into dense, bottom-ended noise-rock elite."

-Channing Freeman, a Sputnikmusic staff member, gave the album a perfect five stars, firmly declaring "there are hundreds of albums to which I am connected in unique ways but this is the only one that asks me big questions, expects big answers, and does not hold it against me when I come up with the same old pile of bullshit that I always do."
+Sputnikmusic staff writer Channing Freeman gave the album a perfect five stars, firmly declaring "there are hundreds of albums to which I am connected in unique ways but this is the only one that asks me big questions, expects big answers, and does not hold it against me when I come up with the same old pile of bullshit that I always do."
 Praising "Limousine" as Lacey's best song lyrically and a "pinnacle of modern songwriting" along with "Degausser", "Sowing Season" and "You Won't Know", Freeman stated that the album "features one of the largest progressions I have ever seen from a band... most bands don't show that sort of growth even once throughout their career, but Brand New have done it twice."

-Writing for AllMusic, Corey Apar called the record "dark and dense, yet accessible, a shadowy air permeating every crevice where Jesse Lacey's plaintive and often tortured lyrics aren't already residing." believing the album would give them to opportunity to break into the mainstream if they wanted to.
-Alternative Press highlighted how there was not a song on the album that could even be compared to material from their debut Your Favorite Weapon, whilst only "Not the Sun" and "Archers" bared any resemblance to material from Déjà Entendu believing the album to be dark, difficult, depressing and desolate, "Devil is the sound of four men hitting absolute rock bottom and desperately trying to rescue themselves through any means necessary; we as listeners are forced to hear the band suffer as a means to reach catharsis-all presumably for our edification" likening it to Modest Mouse and Radiohead's The Bends.
-Ben Sisario of Blender proclaimed the album to be "as creepy as it is magnificent" hailing Lacey's ability to write songs that "teeter between the gorgeously placid and the exhilaratingly hideous, Lacey leads a bipolar odyssey of blood and guts and desperate prayer".
-Andrew Blackie of PopMatters praised the album, calling it "certainly more mature, putting breakup and self-infliction clichés, thankfully, behind them".